dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform/index.md

 ### Posts

 This will be the default page.
 It will display a list of posts.
 These posts can look like whatever you want.
 The posts will be stored in the redux state rather than any single component so this will need to be a connected component that connects to `state.posts.all`.
-In your listing you should utilize each posts *cover_url*, *title*, and *tags*.
+In your listing you should utilize each posts *coverUrl*, *title*, and *tags*.

 Try the curl commands above, you'll see that one of the fields you get back in the JSON is `id`.
 You'll use that construct `NavLink` elements to `posts/:postID` when you render the posts.
 Each post should be clickable to open it full page using this route. `<Link to={`posts/${post.id}`}>...`.
 Where `:postID` is provided the router, refer back to the routing short to see how we did that there.